tytydraco/yessleep/out/I_dont_know_how_to_keep_engagement_on_my_TikTok_up_Any_ideas.md

 "I don't!"
 I yelled back.
 "I just make...
 TikToks!"

 But my mom didn't believe me.
-"Kara told me everythin!
+"Kara told me everything!
 What you're doing, that you aren't texting her any more, that she's worried...
 Why are you doing this?!"

 I tried to swallow the lump in my throat.
 "You wouldn't understand!
 Now, leave me alone, I'm *busy*!"